rwaldron/tc39-notes/es8/2017-03/mar-22.md

 BT: I would like to get consensus that there should be a group of people and then we can figure out how it works.

-YK: There should be at least be one person that can receive reports and do something about it
+YK: There should be at least be one person that can receive reports and do something about it.

-DE: We've heard some strong arguments for separation of powers, having a separate "HR department."
+DE: We've heard some strong arguments for separation of powers, having a separate "HR department".

-DH: Have you worked with HR departments
+DH: Have you worked with HR departments?

 DT: Obviously you can escalate to Istvan, but formally that's the primary thing for chair: moderating discussion.

-MS: It doesn't sound like we're going to be able to reach consensus on the "remedial" part of this document, but not the enforcement
+MS: It doesn't sound like we're going to be able to reach consensus on the "remedial" part of this document, but not the enforcement.

 BT: Document is useless without enforcement.